UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 described by a *MediaObject* related to the schema:Dataset with a property *HasPart*.

 For a published DataCrate the `@id` property should be a DOI URL if possible.
-T

 ```